Menu

 All Aspects of Law Librarianship

-The panel will discuss the work they do in law librarianship and discuss moving rom one type of law librarian to a different type (i.e. firm librarian to academic librarian).
+The panel will discuss the work they do in law librarianship and discuss moving from one type of law librarian to a different type (i.e. firm librarian to academic librarian).

 Program 12A